Tour Promoter & Agent

 Our Mission: This unparalleled service has enabled DO IT Records to expand its primary business of helping artists get digital distribution through online outlets such as iTunes, eMusic and Amazon MP3, while competing directly with CDBaby—all with no extra costs or chargebacks.
 Yes, that’s right!

-Day by Day: DO IT Records CiD department routinely monitors and monetizes multiple types of unlicensed User Generated Content (UGC) uses of your music masters on social media websites, Internet broadcasters and various other websites, as well as new technologies, channels and platforms that arise, whether now known or existing in the future.
+Day by Day: DO IT Records CiD department routinely monitors and monetizes multiple types of unlicensed User Generated Content (UGC) uses of your music masters on social media websites, Internet broadcasters and various other websites, as well as new technologies, channels and a multitude of platforms that arise, whether now known or existing in the future.

-Watch What Happens: YouTube Content Identification: When DO IT Records identifies a match between your music recording and a video file on the Internet, we then monetize that UGC video using various advertisement techniques.
-We serve as an intermediary between artists and the people who might use an artist’s work for, say, a YouTube video.
+Watch What Happens: YouTube Content Identification: When DO IT Records identifies a match between your music recording and a video file on the Internet, we then monetise that UGC video using various advertisement techniques.
+We serve as an intermediary between artists and the people who might use our artist’s work for, say, a YouTube video.
 Every time a new video is uploaded, it’s automatically compared against YouTube’s Content Identification library for a match.
 We constantly monitor and update your musical works within YouTube’s ID library.
 If we find a match, we can take one of three actions: remove the content, leave it alone or monetize the video.
 Typically we choose to monetize the video because it generates incremental revenue that we collect on your behalf.
 It also expands your broadcast portfolio.
 In some instances, when the video is not suitable, we will issue a takedown.

 We’ll make Content ID simple for you—so you can start earning the money you deserve!